 - You don’t understand or respect me

-It is important for parents to understand this, because typically when a child withdraws, the parent experiences the withdrawal as a rejection, when in fact withdrawal is a desperate cry for attention.
+It is important for parents to understand this.
+Typically when a child withdraws, the parent experiences the withdrawal as a rejection.
+But in fact withdrawal is a desperate cry for attention.

 Many times when our kids withdraw from a relationship with us, we feel the sting of rejection.
 We think things like: